TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 `types`
-This section defines the appearance of the Input Form for creation and update of a rowset.
+This section defines the appearance of the Input Form for creation and update of a row set.
 You can define several layout types by listing several elements in the array `types`.
-The key of all those elements is their type (usually a number) and their value is another nested array which itself usually contains one element with `showItem` as key and a list of comma-separated fieldnames which should emerge at the Input Form.
+The key of all those elements is their type (usually a number) and their value is another nested array which itself usually contains one element with `showItem` as key and a list of comma-separated field names which should emerge at the Input Form.
 An example of the table `tx_sjroffers_domain_model_organization` is: